kabirshhaikh/Leetcode/README.md

 -> Lucky number in a matrix - leetcode easy problem
--> The employee that worked on the longest task - leetcode easy problem -> Mean of array after removing some elements - leetcode easy problem
+-> The employee that worked on the longest task - leetcode easy problem -> Mean of array after removing some elements - leetcode easy problem -> Check if a number is majority element in a sorted array - leetcode easy problem